objectivehtml/Channel-Data/README.md

 ## QueryString

-`QueryString` is a class that can be passed into any parameter in QueryBuilder to output a raw string. `QueryString` also has a number of static helper method to manipulate strings for use within SQL.
+`QueryString` is a class that can be passed into any parameter that will output a raw string. `QueryString` also has a number of static helper methods to manipulate strings for common uses within SQL.

 ### Instantiate